bash-j/mikey_nodes/README.md

 }
 ```

-There is a file created by masslevel included in mikey_nodes directory called `user_ratio_presets.json.example`.
-Rename it to `user_ratio_presets.json` and copy it to the ComfyUI root directory.
+There is a file created by masslevel included in mikey_nodes directory called `ratio_presets.json`.
 It contains all of the recommended resolutions from SAI and the correct clipt text encoder and target sizes.
+This file will automatically be read and populated into the selection widget.

 It is a really powerful and convenient ratio selector, because you can create all sorts of combinations for the latent image size, clip text encoder image size, target size and crop coordinates.